mvniekerk/tokio-cron-scheduler/README.md

 # tokio-cron-scheduler

 Use cron-like scheduling in an async tokio environment.
-Also schedule tasks at an instant or repeat them at a fixed duration.
+Also, schedule tasks instantly or repeat them at a fixed duration.
-Task's data can optionally be persisted using PostgreSQL or Nats.
+Task data can optionally be persisted using PostgreSQL or Nats.

 Inspired by https://github.com/lholden/job_scheduler